Monthly Archives: March 2012

 Be encouraged today, Christian – God is no waster of time.
 He is no waster of experiences.
 And perhaps today, in the back of His mind, is a future moment when what you are doing today will be called forth in redemption to once again remind others of a God who desires to be immeasurably close to His people.

-“I regret seminary.”
+A friend of mine said recently, “I regret seminary.”